PSebaRaj/GoGetItDone/README.md

 # GoGetItDone
 Backend of a to-do app.
 Written in Go and utilizes Redis and PostgreSQL.

+## To-Do:
+- [ ] Error handling on concurrent processes
+	- Namely UpdateExpiringTask (updates DB and JSON res)
+- [ ] Set/change cache expiration time for REDIS
+- [ ] Use Prepare (Postgres) to cache PSQL statements for speed
+	- UpdateExpiringTask

 ## Features
 - Getting an expiring task will return the expiration time in the local time zone of the origin of the request
 	- Give expiry time for expiring tasks in GMT for consistency